nmshd/documentation/_docs_integrate/integration-example.md

                 "value": "Demo Connector of integration example"
               }
             },
-            "sourceAttributeId": "<the ID of the Attribute created above>" }
+            "attributeId": "<the ID of the Attribute created above>" }
         ]
       },